About Carol’s Kindness Food Pantry

 Thanks for making it possible to add healthy staples to our donated foods

-and a larger freezer to accommodate the perishable donations.
+and a larger freezer and refrigerators to accommodate the perishable donations.

 We couldn’t do this without your support!